vijithassar/cryptopals-literate-python/challenge08.py.md

   return False
 ```

-Apply the duplicate detection to each item in the input set:
+Apply the duplicate detection to each item in the input set.

 ```python
 def identify(candidates):